httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 {{!RFC7320}}.

-Modern Web browsers constrain the ability of content from one origin to access resources from another, to avoid the "confused deputy" problem.
+Modern Web browsers constrain the ability of content from one origin to access resources from another, to avoid leaking private information.
 As a result, applications that wish to expose cross-origin data to browsers will need to implement {{!W3C.REC-cors-20140116}}.